Simson2006/AI-Powerd-Content-Analysis-and-Recomendation/README.md

 # Data Analytics Project - 3rd Place 🥉
-This project was submitted for Datalytics and secured *3rd place*.
+This project was submitted for Data analytics and secured *3rd place*.

 ## Tools Used
 - Python